masoodfaisal/ml-workshop/docs/setup-1-demo-tools.md

 ### Jenkins

-Login to Jenkins and choose New Item as shown.
+Login to Jenkins as described previously and choose New Item as shown.
 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/33-jenkins-new-item.png)

 Name it _deploy-model_, select _Pipeline_ as shown and click *OK*: